Ferriera1/My-Portfolio/README.md

-tried to fix my main tag so that the aside and section tags are beside each other Semi fixed the spacing between the contact me and Projects sections Cleaned up the css a bit and fixed some spacing
+tried to fix my main tag so that the aside and section tags are beside each other Semi fixed the spacing between the contact me and Projects sections Cleaned up the css a bit and fixed some spacing linked my projects id in the nav bar properly